 Like most stainless steel marine propellers, Precision Propeller Industries, Inc. uses a "lost wax" method to build propellers.
 It's a method that allows Precision Propeller to build a high quantity of propellers, including its Turbo brand, while maintaining consistent quality from prop to prop.

-Our props are one-piece investment castings.
+Our props are investment castings.
 We begin by injecting wax into a mold to make a wax pattern of the propeller.
 The wax is coated, by dipping, with a ceramic material to create a shell.
 The wax is melted out, the ceramic shell is fired and then, in our own foundry, the hot ceramic shell is filled with molten stainless steel to produce the casting that will become a Turbo® prop.
-This total process control provides a one-piece casting with the greatest strength and durability.
+This total process control provides a casting with the greatest strength and durability.

 Each casting is hand ground and brought to the correct contour.
 The mirror like finish is produced in our automated surface finishers.
 Then, it's off to our inspection lab to make sue everything is correct and ready to ship.

 All of our props are our own special designs.
 Our CAD/CAM computer-directed machines make these designs a reality.
 Our test department people spend many hours boat testing to make sure the props perform the best.

 Precision Propeller Industries, Inc. is an ISO 9001/2000 compliant company.